bhattlab/scg_tools/README.md

 Useful utilities and some collected knowledge for using the Stanford SCG cluster.

+*Questions?
+Ask them as issue reports, and answers will be added to this document!*

 ## Utilities
 *ssub*: submit jobs
 *inter*: launch interactive sessions